locationlabs/ansible-netq-agent/README.md

 # ansible-netq-agent

-Install NetQ agent on Cumulus Linux switches
+A role for Installing NetQ3 agents on Cumulus Linux switches.

 For more information, see the [NetQ documentation](https://docs.cumulusnetworks.com/display/NETQ/).